 A certified pediatric sleep consultant will take in all the necessary information about the family’s specific circumstances before devising a plan.
-This plan will be tailored to fit the needs of both the parents and the child, taking into account the parents’ parenting philosophy, the child’s temperament, and many other factors that may be at play.
+This plan will be tailored to fit the needs of both the parents and the child.
+In addition, the plan takes into account the parents’ parenting philosophy, the child’s temperament, and many other factors that may be at play.

 Most written content on the subject of infant and toddler sleep comes with the author’s own agenda or personal beliefs on the topic.
-While each of these books and blogs have something valuable to say, they often can leave parents feeling judged if their opinions don’t align perfectly with what they have just read.
+While each of these books and blogs has something valuable to say, they often can leave parents feeling judged if their opinions don’t align perfectly with what they have just read.
 For example, the book you are reading may place a large emphasis on breastfeeding and committing to do so even through the night until a certain age.

-The truth of the matter is that all the information that certified sleep consultants have to offer is readily available in books and on the internet.
-But the books and internet are not able to answer your questions or provide real time support.
-Most sleep consultants include phone calls, email and text message support to their clients which proves to be incredibly valuable when you are in the thick of the sleep training process.
+The truth of the matter is that all the information that certified sleep consultants have to offer is readily available in books and on the Internet.
+But the books and internet are not able to answer your questions or provide real-time support.
+Most sleep consultants include phone calls, email, and text message support to their clients.
+This proves to be incredibly valuable when you are in the thick of the sleep training process.

 If you’d like some guidance and support from a certified sleep consultant, please head over to thesnoozefest.com and book a complimentary discovery call with Jayne Havens.